adriansinger87/adriansinger87.github.io/_posts/2019-08-11-api-documentation.md

 ```

 These comments can now be used to generate an API documentation with different tools.
-I know several of them, but I wanted to give [DocFX](https://dotnet.github.io/docfx/) a chance.
+I know some of them, but I wanted to give [DocFX](https://dotnet.github.io/docfx/) a chance.
-It generates a static website with a low complexity and allows to add additional pages.
+It generates a static website with a low complexity and allows to add additional pages and apply different themes.
 DocFX is also maintained by Microsoft and having everything out of one box seems to be a good idea so far.
 <i class="mdi mdi-emoticon-outline" style="font-size: inherit"></i>

 [Getting started](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) was quite easy:

+1. I added a `.NET Standard` project have removed the existing C# file.
-1. I added the NuGet package `docfx.console` to one of my projects, seen [here](https://www.nuget.org/packages/docfx.console/).
+2. Then I added the NuGet package `docfx.console` to this project.
+Thereby you don't affect the rest of your solution with this dependency.
+You can read more about the package [here](https://www.nuget.org/packages/docfx.console/).
-2. I created the source files by running the `docfx init -q` command in the packet manger console.
+3. I created the source files by running the `docfx init -q` command in the packet manger console.
-3. In the next step, I renamed the generated docfx project and added it to my solution as an existing website.
+4. In the next step, I moved all generated files into the empty docu-project.
+I recommend to disable the build processes for Debug and Release mode for this docu-project.
-3. Lastly, I adjusted the `docfx.json` to my needs and [here we are](https://sin-net.github.io/Sin.Net).
+5. Lastly, I adjusted the `docfx.json` to my needs and [here we are](https://sin-net.github.io/Sin.Net).

 <ul class="ul-md">
     <li>